-The Audit Committee ("AC") as at the date of this Annual Report comprises non-executive directors, Mr Tsang Siu For Thomas as the chairman, and Mr Ngan See Juan and Dr Fu Xiao Bin as members, all of them whom, including the chairman. are independent.
+The Audit Committee ("AC") as at the date of this Annual Report comprises non-executive directors, Mr Tsang Siu For Thomas as the chairman, and Mr Ngan See Juan and Mr Choi Cheung Kang as members, the majority of whom, including the chairman, are independent.
 The AC will assist the Board of Directors in discharging their responsibility to safeguard the assets, maintain adequate accounting records, and develop and maintain effective systems of internal control, with the overall objective of ensuring that management creates and maintains an effective control environment in the Company.
 The AC will provide a channel of communication between the Board of Directors, the management, the internal and external auditors of the Company on matters relating to audit.